Babu-Patel-Portfolio/MS1-Easy-Guide-to-Dublin/README.md

 **Icons**

-- Icons are from the Font Awesome library are used to bring the users attention to additional social media resources.
+- Icons from the Font Awesome library are used to bring the users attention to additional social media resources.

 **Imagery**